-We have limited diversification in our Private Company Partners assets dedicated to a single business or industry.
+Alaris does not have stringent fixed guidelines for diversification with respect to our Private Company Partners.
+At any given point in time, we may have a significant portion of our assets dedicated to a single business or industry.
 In the event that any such business or industry is unsuccessful or experiences a downturn, this could have a material adverse effect on our business, results from operations and financial condition.